richardscholtens/Master_Thesis/README.md

 # Master_Thesis
-Multi-label classification of unclassifiednamed entitiesusingWikipedia’s main topic classifications.
+Multi-label classification of unclassifiednamed entities usingWikipedia’s main topic classifications.

 This research set out to see if it is possible to create an efficient and accurate fine-grained named entity multi-label classification system using Wikipedia’s Main